dotnet/docs-aspire/docs/storage/azure-storage-blobs-integration.md

 ### Tracing

-The .NET Aspire Azure Blob Storage integration will emit the following tracing activities using OpenTelemetry:
+The .NET Aspire Azure Blob Storage integration emits the following tracing activities using OpenTelemetry:

 - `Azure.Storage.Blobs.BlobContainerClient`

 ### Metrics

-The .NET Aspire Azure Blob Storage integration currently does not support metrics by default due to limitations with the Azure SDK.
+The .NET Aspire Azure Blob Storage integration currently doesn't support metrics by default due to limitations with the Azure SDK.

 ## See also